The Dehn twist coefficient for big and small mapping class groups: Abstract

 \section{Abstract}

 We study a quasimorphism, which we call the Dehn twist coefficient (DTC), from the mapping class group of a surface (with a chosen compact boundary component) that generalizes the well-studied fractional Dehn twist coefficient (FDTC) to surfaces of infinite type.
 Indeed, for surfaces of finite type the DTC coincides with the FDTC.
-We provide a characterization of the DTC (and thus also of the FDTC) as the unique homogeneous quasimorphism satisfying certain positivity conditions.
+We provide a characterization of the DTC as the unique homogeneous quasimorphism satisfying certain positivity conditions.
+This characterization is new even for the classical finite-type case and requires minimal input beyond elementary topology.

 The FDTC has image contained in $\mathbb{Q}$.
 In contrast to this, we find that for some surfaces of infinite type the DTC has image all of $\mathbb{R}$.
 To see this we provide a new construction of maps with irrational rotation behavior for some surfaces of infinite type with a countable space of ends or even just one end.
 In fact, we find that the DTC is the right tool to detect irrational rotation behavior, even for surfaces without boundary.